Navitas Semiconductor Announce - GuruFocus.com

-TORRANCE, Calif., May 23, 2023 (GLOBE NEWSWIRE) -- Navitas Semiconductor Corporation ( NVTS), an industry leader in next-generation power semiconductors, announced today that it has commenced an underwritten public offering of $80.0 million of shares of its Class A common stock.
-All of the shares in the proposed offering are being offered by Navitas.
-In addition, Navitas intends to grant the underwriters a 30-day option to purchase up to an additional $12.0 million of shares of its Class A common stock at the public offering price, less underwriting discounts and commissions.
-The proposed offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+TORRANCE, Calif., May 24, 2023 (GLOBE NEWSWIRE) -- Navitas Semiconductor Corporation ( NVTS), an industry leader in next-generation power semiconductors, announced the pricing of its previously announced underwritten public offering of 10,000,000 shares of its Class A common stock at a price to the public of $8.00 per share.
+All of the shares in the offering are being offered by Navitas.
+The gross proceeds to Navitas from the offering, before deducting underwriting discounts and commissions and offering expenses, are expected to be $80.0 million.
+In addition, Navitas has granted the underwriters a 30-day option to purchase up to an additional 1,500,000 shares of Class A common stock at the public offering price, less underwriting discounts and commissions.
+The offering is expected to close on May 26, 2023, subject to the satisfaction of customary closing conditions.

-Morgan Stanley and Jefferies are acting as joint book-running managers for the proposed offering.
+Morgan Stanley and Jefferies are acting as lead book-running managers for the offering.
+Deutsche Bank Securities is also acting as a book-running manager.
+Needham & Company is acting as lead manager.
+Craig-Hallum and Rosenblatt Securities are acting as co-managers.

 The securities are being offered by Navitas pursuant to an effective shelf registration statement that was previously filed with the U.S. Securities and Exchange Commission (SEC).
-A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the proposed offering will be filed with the SEC and may be obtained, when available, from: Morgan Stanley & Co.
+A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the offering were filed with the SEC and are available for free on the SEC’s website, located at http://www.sec.gov.
+A final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and may be obtained, when available, from: Morgan Stanley & Co.
 LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, NY 10014, or by email at [email protected]; and Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, by telephone at (877) 821-7388, or by email at [email protected]; or by accessing the SEC’s website at www.sec.gov.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.